 The City of Armadale has long recognised the value of working collaboratively to prevent crime and enhance community safety.

-The matters of law and order cannot be solely the responsibility of the Police and state agencies.
-We can all take complementary to help make our district a safer place.
+The matters of law and order cannot be solely the responsibility of the WA Police and state agencies.
+We can all take action to help make our district a safer place.

 Find out about crime prevention programs below and how you can get involved.